Learn how to update a kitchen island with a fresh coat of paint, new hardware, and a custom DIY island top.

 A few years ago, my husband and I were at a thrift shop when we found this ugly and outdated kitchen island for 20 bucks.Not at all looking like what I had in mind for my farmhouse style kitchen.

-We found this ramshackle kitchen island for 20 bucks at a thrift shop.
-It was dirty, ugly and not at all what I had been dreaming about for my former eat-in kitchen.
-My husband had just finished building our gigantic farmhouse table that had no hope of fitting in our kitchen, so all meals were officially moved to the nearby dining room.
+My husband had just finished building our gigantic farmhouse table that had no hope of fitting in our kitchen, so all our meals were officially moved to the nearby dining room.
 We were in the market for a kitchen island that would fill the space where our old kitchen table once resided.

-As we were deliberating the purchase, my husband and I inspected it to try to figure out how we were going to remove the dingy blue top without damaging its structural integrity.
-Then one of us had the obvious idea that we didn't need to remove the top but could, instead, just secure a new one right on top.
+As we were deliberating whether we should buy the island or not, my husband and I inspected it to try to figure out how we were going to remove the dingy blue top without damaging its structural integrity.
+Then a light bulb went on in our heads and we had the obvious idea to just secure a new island top right on the old one.

-My husband started the project by cutting the top from some weathered boards he had been storing in the garage.
-I liked it for its color and all its knots and imperfections.
+My husband started the project by cutting the island top from weathered boards he had been storing in the garage for a rainy day.
+I loved the boards for their color and their knots and imperfections.

-He use a counter sink drill bit to get the screws buried deeply, so they wouldn’t be visible, and filled in the holes with wood filler.
+He use a counter sink drill bit to get the screws buried deep, so they wouldn’t be visible, and filled in the holes with wood filler.

-I painted all the wood the same color as my kitchen cabinets and the edges of the old top the same color, so it would blend right in with the wood.
+I painted all the wood white, the same color as my kitchen cabinets, and the edges of the old blue top the white, so it would blend right in with the wood.

 I spray painted the plate rack black.

-We have had it for a few years now and I still think it functions perfectly in our little kitchen.
+UPDATE: We have had this kitchen island for several years now and I still think it functions perfectly in our little kitchen.